 The McCullough is beautiful .... his characters pulsate life!

-I learned more things about the Roman world (my great passion since childhood) only in this book than any of the years in the school environment.
-You become aware not only of history, but also, and most importantly, the daily reality of life in Rome and its provinces, of the habits and customs.
+I learned more about the Roman world (my passion since childhood) only in this book than in all the years in school.
+It becomes aware not only of history, but also, and especially, the daily reality of life in Rome and its provinces, the uses and customs.